 Carriage Paid To Responsibilities and Risk

-Under the Incoterms 2020 rules, CPT means the seller is responsible for clearing the goods for export and delivering them to the first carrier or another person stipulated by the seller at a named place of shipment, at which point risk transfers to the buyer.
-The seller is responsible for the transportation costs associated with delivering goods to the named place of destination.
+Under the Incoterms 2020 rules, CPT means the seller is responsible for clearing the goods for export and delivering them to the first carrier or another person stipulated by the seller at a named place of shipment (usually a foreign freight terminal) at which point risk transfers to the buyer.
+The seller selects and pays the international carrier, and is responsible for loading and offloading goods at the named place of destination.
+Some buyers don't realize that though the seller routes the international carrier, the buyer carries the risk during the main carriage.

 Since this is a standard export transaction, the seller or its agent is responsible for submitting the Electronic Export Information (EEI) through AESDirect on the ACE portal.